koala-droid/acme-web-design/development-strategy.md

 Nothing yet.

-## 3. User Story 3: it is all about branching
+## 3. User Story 3: -b styling
+As a user I will see a styled header and navigation menu.

 ### Repo